lidofinance/ethereum-validators-monitoring/README.md

 `CRITICAL_ALERTS_ALERTMANAGER_URL` - If passed, application sends additional critical alerts about validators performance to Alertmanager.
 * **Required:** false
 ---
-`CRITICAL_ALERTS_MIN_VAL_COUNT` - Critical alerts will be sent for Node Operators with validators count greater this value.
+`CRITICAL_ALERTS_MIN_VAL_COUNT` - Critical alerts will be sent for Node Operators with validators count greater or equal to this value.
 * **Required:** false
 * **Default:** 100
 ---
+`CRITICAL_ALERTS_MIN_VAL_CSM_ABSOLUTE_COUNT` - If number of validators in CSM module affected by the specific critical event is greater or equal to this value, the critical alert will be sent.
+* **Required:** false
+* **Default:** 1
+---
 `CRITICAL_ALERTS_ALERTMANAGER_LABELS` - Additional labels for critical alerts.
 Must be in JSON string format.
 Example - '{"a":"valueA","b":"valueB"}'.
 * **Required:** false
 * **Default:** {}
 ---
+`CSM_MODULE_ID` - ID of the CSM module in the Staking Router.
+If the CSM module doesn't exist, any value greater than the total number of Staking Router modules is accepted.
+* **Required:** false
+* **Default:** 3
+---

 ## Application critical alerts (via Alertmanager)

-In addition to alerts based on Prometheus metrics you can receive special critical alerts based on beaconchain aggregates from app.
+In addition to alerts based on Prometheus metrics you can receive special critical alerts based on Beacon Chain aggregates from app.

 You should pass env var `CRITICAL_ALERTS_ALERTMANAGER_URL=http://<alertmanager_host>:<alertmanager_port>`.